Fall 2025 Registration Dates:

 Fall Schedule Planning

-You should enroll in DAT 121 if you completed DAT 120 this spring.
-If you didn’t take DAT 120 this spring, then you should take DAT 120 this fall.
-Students will be automatically waitlisted for the section you select with priority enrollment given to students enrolled as BSBA and BUCS students as of March 1, 2024.
+You should enroll in DAT 1201 if you completed DAT 1200 this spring.
+If you didn’t take DAT 1200 this spring, then you should take it this fall.
+Students will be automatically waitlisted for the section you select with priority enrollment given to students enrolled as BSBA and BUCS students as of March 1, 2025.
 While there is a priority enrollment given to BSBA and BUCS, we will not exceed the enrollment cap for this course.
 Be proactive and select a section with a smaller waitlist.
-Enrollments will be complete by May 3, 2024.

-MGT 201: Management Communication All BSBA students are required to complete MGT 201: Management Communication this fall.
-You will be automatically waitlisted for the section/lab that you select.
-The BSBA Programs Office will manage the waitlist process with priority enrollment given to students enrolled as BSBA and BUCS students as of March 1, 2024.
+All BSBA students are required to complete MGT 2010 this fall.
+You will be automatically waitlisted for the section and lab that you select.
+The BSBA Programs Office will manage the waitlist process with priority enrollment given to students enrolled as BSBA and BUCS students as of March 1, 2025.
 While there is a priority enrollment given to BSBA and BUCS, we will not exceed the enrollment cap for this course.
 Be proactive and select a section with a smaller waitlist.
-Lecture caps will be set at 25 and subsections at 50.
-Please make sure to waitlist for the lecture and subsection with the same professor Enrollments will be complete by May 3, 2024.